airbnb/streamalert/docs/source/athena-deploy.rst

 Each time the Athena Partition Refresh Lambda function starts up, it does the following:

 * Polls the SQS Queue for the latest S3 event notifications (up to 50)
+* S3 event notifications contain context around any new object written to a data bucket (as configured below)
-* Deduplicates a set of S3 Bucket IDs from the notifications
+* A set of unique S3 Bucket IDs is deduplicated from the notifications
 * Queries Athena to verify the ``streamalert`` database exists
 * Refreshes the Athena tables as configured below in the ``repair_type.repair_hive_table`` key
 * Deletes messages off the Queue once the Athena table(s) is successfully refreshed